 This will largely be determined by your cooking methods and preferences.
 Cubic feet per minute, or CFM, is used to determine blower power.
 You’ll need a high-CFM blower if you cook frequently and prepare greasy, fried, or Asian cuisine.
 However, you’ll need fewer CFM if you do not cook as often or on low to medium heat settings a lot.

 A range hood blower should be powerful enough to remove the cooking odors and particles from your kitchen.
 The more powerful the blower, the better your system will work.
 However, it’s important to note that blowers should not be so powerful that they create a noise level in your home that is too loud.

 If you want to learn how to calculate the CFM you need for your kitchen, check out our guide on how to determine how much CFM you need.

-- There are three types of blowers: local blowers, Inline blowers, and external blowers.
+- There are three main types of blowers: local, inline, and external blowers.